tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 * How do AFR and EAS results compare?

 #### Analyses with smaller EUR GWAS summary statistics
-Edit the config files again to run analyses using the 40k EUR GWAS (i.e. `EUR_half`) and the 20k EAS and AFR GWAS and write to results to a new directory e.g. `out_half_eur`.
+Run BridgePRS analysis using using the 40k EUR GWAS (use `EUR_half`) as base and 20k EAS GWAS as target.
+You will need to edit `eur.config` and `eas.config` to use the correct summary statistics and pass the correct GWAS sample size.
+Write to results to a new directory e.g. `out_half_eur`.
+Run the equivalent analysis for AFR.

 ### Questions?
 * How has using the less well powered EUR GWAS affected the predictive